markostijak/refresh-aware-factory-bean/README.md

 }
 ```
-and then in our NumberService we can autowire `numbers` list and use it:
+and then in our NumbersService we can autowire `numbers` list and use it:

 ```java
 @Service